Topogivity: A Machine-Learned Chemical Rule for Discovering Topological Materials: Learning a heuristic chemical rule

 \section{Learning a heuristic chemical rule}

 Our machine learning model takes the form of a heuristic chemical rule.
 Specifically, the model maps each material $M$ to a number $g(M)$ according to the function

 where the summation runs over the elements present in the chemical formula of material $M$, $\tau_E$ is a learned parameter for each element $E$, and $f_E(M)$ is the element fraction for the element $E$ in material $M$ (e.g., for a chemical formula $A_x B_y C_z$, $f_A(M) = \frac{x}{x+y+z}$, $f_B(M) = \frac{y}{x+y+z}$, and $f_C(M) = \frac{z}{x+y+z}$).
 Classification decisions are made according to the sign of $g(M)$: classify as topological if positive and classify as trivial if negative.
 A greater magnitude of $g(M)$ roughly corresponds to a more confident classification decision.
 We refer to the model as a heuristic \emph{chemical} rule in the sense that all the information required for obtaining a diagnosis is contained in the material's chemical formula.
-Additional modeling and methodological details are provided in Supplementary Sections S2.A and S2.B.
+Additional modeling and methodological details are provided in Supplementary Sections S2.A and S2.B; an analysis of information lost from not incorporating spatial information in the classifier is provided in \suppsec~S3.A.

 For each element $E$, we refer to the optimized parameter $\tau_E$ as its \emph{topogivity}.
 For a given material $M$, $g(M)$ is simply the weighted average of its elements' topogivities, where the weighting is with respect to each element's relative abundance, as identifiable from the material's chemical formula.
-Conceptually, an element's topogivity loosely captures its tendency to form topological materials -- greater topogivity is intended to roughly correspond to a greater tendency (see \suppsec~S2.F for details and caveats on the meaning of topogivity).
+Conceptually, an element's topogivity loosely captures its tendency to form topological materials -- greater topogivity is intended to roughly correspond to a greater tendency (see \suppsec~S3.D for details and caveats on the meaning of topogivity).